swwind/nagi-no-asukara/README.md

 `/summon-sea-master` Summon a sea master here(op needed).

-Give him 5 pufferfishes will give you 100000s of water-breathing effect as rewards.
+Give him 5 puffer fishes will give you 100000s of water-breathing effect as rewards.

 Since then you can live in the ocean!
 XD

-But instead, you would not able to stay without water for too long(actually 5 mins).
+But instead, you would not able to stay without water for too long(actually 6 mins).

 Good Luck & Have Fun!